Fourcade claims second Sochi gold - eyes more

-ROSA KHUTOR, Russia France's Martin Fourcade stamped his authority on the Olympic biathlon by winning the 20km individual title on Thursday to earn his second gold medal of the Sochi Winter Games.
+ROSA KHUTOR, Russia France's Martin Fourcade stamped his authority on the Olympic biathlon when he earned his second gold medal of the Sochi Winter Games by winning the 20km individual title on Thursday.

-Fourcade, who won the 12.5km pursuit on Monday, made one mistake on the shooting range but was too fast on the skis for his rivals, making short work of his one-minute penalty.
+Fourcade, who won the 12.5km pursuit on Monday, made one mistake on the shooting range but was too fast on the skis for his rivals, quickly wiping out his one-minute penalty.

-German Erik Lesser shot clean but had to be content with silver, finishing 12.2 seconds behind Fourcade, a result he "had not even dreamt about".

-However, he managed to stay on his skis, avoiding a crash that would certainly have deprived him of the title.

-"The conditions were a little bit complicated in the bends today," said Fourcade.
+"The conditions were a little bit complicated in the bends today," said Fourcade, who is the first Frenchman to win two Winter Olympic titles since Jean-Claude Killy won three Alpine skiing gold medals at the 1968 Grenoble Games.

-"The important thing is to stay up, that's why I put my hand on the cover.
-It added a bit of suspense," added Fourcade, who had reached out to a protective barrier to steady himself at one point.
+"The important is to stay up, that's why I put my hand on the cover.
+It added a bit of suspense," he added, after he reached out to a protective board to steady himself at one point.

-"I sort of did a Bode Miller," he said with a smile.

-The overall World Cup leader had started his campaign in slightly disappointing fashion, taking sixth place in the 10km sprint, but he thrashed the opposition to win the pursuit and on Thursday he lived up to all expectations.
+The overall World Cup leader had started his campaign in slightly disappointing fashion, taking sixth place in the 10km sprint, but he thrashed the opposition to win the pursuit and on Thursday, he lived up to expectations.

+A mistake on the first of two standing shoots gave him a one-minute penalty -- instead of a 150-metre penalty lap in the sprint, pursuit and mass start -- but Fourcade easily made up for lost ground.

-Emil Hegle Svendsen, usually Fourcade's fiercest rival, continued his disappointing Games as the Norwegian finished seventh, almost a minute behind the winner.
+Defending champion Emil Hegle Svendsen, usually Fourcade's fiercest rival, continued his disappointing Games as the Norwegian finished seventh, almost a minute behind the Frenchman.

-Ole Einar Bjoerndalen, who won the sprint on Saturday, was looking to secure a record-breaking 13th Winter Olympics medal but was never in the mix as he made one mistake at each shooting section to end 34th.
+His compatriot Ole Einar Bjoerndalen, who won the sprint last Saturday and was looking to secure a record-breaking 13th Winter Olympics medal, was never in the mix, making one mistake at each shoot to end 34th.

 "He is a fantastic athlete, he is so strong.
 I am happy for him, he is one of the best ever," he told reporters.